 These two drivers underpin many of our key design decisions.
-For example, in former Bratislava's Nivy Industrial Zone - now New Nivy - we invited start-ups, innovative companies, freelancers and large corporations to have their headquarters located side by side - creating a unique business ecosystem.
+For example, in Bratislava's former Nivy Industrial Zone - now New Nivy - we invited startups, innovative companies, freelancers and large corporations to have their headquarters located side by side - creating a unique business ecosystem.